dpanuska/Halloween/README.md

 While still "active" from a detected pose, it will choose an ACTIVE_IDLE task at random to execute every x seconds.

 ## Task Composition
 Tasks are defined using TaskList in code.
+Note: Do not use circular definitions.
+It will cause a stack overflow...
 Loaded from JSON this looks like the following
 ```
 {
   "taskDefinitions": [